 The Skybox in Unity is the easiest way to show a 360° photo in VR.
 Note that 360° 2D and 3D video will be supported out-of-the-box in the upcoming Unity 2017.3 release, according to the current Unity roadmap.

-For setting up a 360° panorama as a Skybox, the following guides are very helpful if you need further pointers: SimplyVR, Tales from the Rift.
+For setting up a 360° panorama as a Skybox, the following guides are extremely helpful if you need further pointers: SimplyVR, Tales from the Rift.
 The instructions below outline all the necessary steps you need to create your own 360° photo viewer in Unity!

 Create a new Unity project and drag & drop the stitched 360° photo to your assets.
 Click on the texture to see its properties in the inspector panel.
 You need to change a few settings: